LPF33/Loom/README.md

 P2P-Communication with WebRTC and Signaling with socket.IO .
 Until now it is only possible to have a videochat with 2 people.

+- WebRTC: P2P, Video/Audio mute, STUN Server (loom/src/VideoApp.js)

-Whiteboard-tools: pencil, rectangle, circle, rubber, clear Canvas, set a drawing color, set backgroundcolor, set width/height, download image
+- Whiteboard-tools: pencil, rectangle, circle, rubber, clear Canvas, set a drawing color, set backgroundcolor, set width/height, download image

+- Background-Canvas : Stars appear randomly, stars connect to mouse, more stars light when mouse moves

 Still missing: Game LOOMactica!